rharbird/microbit-challenges/docs/source/tutorials/control.rst

 .. image:: control_structures_icons.jpg
    :align: left

-You have already seen how to write instructions or statements sequentially, in the remainder of this chapter we will look at loops, conditions and functions.
+You have already seen how to write instructions or statements sequentially and generated input and output.
+In the remainder of this chapter we will look at loops, selection and functions.

 Loops
 =====